-Swimming ladder is a life saver and if in case somebody falls overboard, use the swimming ladder fitted on the platform or the emergency swimming ladder fitted on transom / fastened on the pushpit, to climb back.
+- If a life raft is fitted please strictly follow the instruction of liferaft manufacturer. - It is recommended that the swimming ladder is placed on the aft when crew onboard during mooring and anchoring as well. - Swimming ladder is a life saver and if in case somebody falls overboard, use the swimming ladder fitted on the aft or the emergency swimming ladder fitted on transom to climb back.

-5.4.
+5.3.
 INTERIOR LAYOUT